pmichali/lazyjack/README.md

     v4cidr: "172.18.0.0/16"
 ```
 The IPv4 subnet should be large enough to contain the V4 subnet that will be created
 for NAT64 mapping of V6 to V4 addresses.
-A /16 net is usually fine (Orca doesn't
+A /16 net is usually fine (Lazyjack doesn't
 validate this dependency, currently).

 ### Management Network (mgmt_net)